matteobaccan/owner/README.md

   10. Any class for which you can register a [`PropertyEditor`][propedit] via [`PropertyEditorManager.registerEditor()`][propeditmanager].
   11. Any array having above types as elements.
-  12. Java Collections of all above types: Set, List, SortedSet or concrete implementations like LinkedHashSet or user defined collections having a default no-arg constructor.
+  12. Any Java Collections of all above types: Set, List, SortedSet or concrete implementations like LinkedHashSet or user defined collections having a default no-arg constructor. [`Map`][Map] and sub-interfaces are not supported.

-If OWNER API cannot find any way to map your business object, you'll receive a `java.lang.UnsupportedOperationException` with some meaningful description to identify the problem as quickly as possible.
+If OWNER API cannot find any way to map your business object, you'll receive a [`UnsupportedOperationException`][unsup-ex] with some meaningful description to identify the problem as quickly as possible.

 You can also register your custom [`PropertyEditor`][propedit] to convert text properties into your business objects